siran/diff-so-fancy/README.md

 git config --global core.pager "diff-so-fancy | less --tabs=4 -RFX"
 ```

+NOTE: IN case of issues, make sure yo don't have an environment variable named GIT_PAGER.
+If you do, you can do `unset GIT_PAGER` (also you must remove this variable from being set, most probably in your `~/.bashrc`)

 ### Improved colors for the highlighted bits

 The default Git colors are not optimal.
 We suggest the following colors instead.